Health and Medical

 Parents must have new doctor's orders and updated information regarding their student's health concern such as: Asthma, diabetes, allergies, heart problems, etc., every new school year.

 Parents making a religious objection to any or all vaccines must have a Religious Objector form on file in the school office and signed and dated each year by the parent.
-Contact the school nurse to pick up the form.
 The Religious Objector Form is to be submitted before the start of the school year.
-A physician signature is needed for a Medical Exemption.
+A physician's signature is needed for a Medical Exemption.

 Indiana State Law states that a student is not permitted to attend school beyond the first day of school without a physician certificate of examination on file.
 Below is a form which may be used.
 A physician does need to sign it.
 A dental exam is highly recommended and the form below may be used and returned to school.
 An eye exam is also highly recommended.
 There are free eye screenings available.
 Please see the information below regarding this.

 Students who will be participating in sports must have an annual physical.
-The IHSAA form (first two pages) are to be completed by the physician and returned to the school or coach prior to the first athletic practice.
+The IHSAA form is to be completed by the physician and returned to the school or coach prior to the first athletic practice.
 The St. Charles Athletic Association usually arranges for several physicians to perform physicals at school in late May or parents may schedule one with their own family doctor.